 Should travel disruptions incur financial burdens or schedule changes, most business travellers have the peace of mind that their employers will cover those costs and take care of any additional related needs.
 As such, corporate travellers' insurance needs may differ from those of the average traveller's comprehensive policy.

 Like leisure travel insurance, business travel insurance can be purchased on a one-off basis, to cover a single trip, or on a ‘blanket’ basis, meaning you are insured for all trips made by your company’s employees throughout the year.

-Blanket insurance is the more cost-effective option for companies that send many employees on business trips.
+Blanket insurance is the more cost-effective option for companies who send many employees on business trips.
 With a blanket insurance policy, your company pays a monthly or annual premium based on its level of risk.

 Types of business travel insurance

 Typically, there are two categories of commercial travel insurance under which policies are made.
 These categories are domestic and international travel.

 These are further categorised into single trip insurance, only covering a journey from the start date to the end date of a single-trip, and multi-trip insurance, covering all trips made within a fixed time frame like six months, one year, etc., for businesses.

 - Property loss or damage

 - Travel interruptions, cancellations and delays

 - Life insurance